khalid-hussain/shaheen/chap5.md

 "It's not that big a desire to cause you grief."

 "I will never forget this beautiful scene.
-I have heard that the Frontier Falcon's forest has very captivating views too."
+I have heard that The Frontier Falcon's forest has very captivating views too."

 "Yes, that area is very beautiful."